OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 add (real) observed data and blow up the number of computations and data by an order of 100.
 Another problem is related to our way of using the models in a data-assimilation framework.
-For sequential data-assimilation algorithms, such as the Ensemble Kalman Filter or 3D-VAR, we often perform (short) model runs and update the parameters or state of the model between these short runs.
+For sequential data-assimilation algorithms, such as the ensemble Kalman Filter (EnKF) or 3D-VAR, we often perform (short) model runs and update the parameters or state of the model between these short runs.
 However, the used simulation models are often not developed to be applied in this way.